Join the American Water Works Association!

 Membership Expiring?
 Renew Today!

-Invoices are emailed to members 60 days before membership expiration.
+Invoices are emailed to members 60 days before their membership expiration date, then in intervals of 30 days until the end of their 60 day grace period.
 Return the invoice to NEWWA with payment or pay online using the unique URL in the invoice.
 Emails come from info@newwa.org—check your Spam folder if you do not see your renewal notice in your inbox.
 Contact NEWWA to request a new copy of an invoice via email, fax or mail.

 Each year the Membership Committee runs a Member Drive where recruiters and sponsored new members are entered into a drawing for some great prizes donated by our sponsors and supporters.

 Already a member?
 Get recruiting!
 Think about how you first got involved or became a NEWWA member—more likely than not someone just simply asked you.
 Why not do the same and continue the cycle?
 And in the process, you can be entered to win great prizes!
-Simply list yourself as “endorser” on your recruit’s membership form.
+Simply list yourself as a "referring member" on your recruit’s membership form.

 Prizes are awarded each year at NEWWA’s December Membership Meeting.
 Good luck and get recruiting!